 We have been working with a team of experienced growers to learn how they are successfully implementing reduced tillage on their own farm.
 See the diversity of reduced tillage systems and read their farm stories to learn more.
 These practices are informing our own research in organic vegetables.

-Read more about Laughing Stock Farm in the Spring 2016 issue of Small Farm Quarterly.
+Read more about Blue Heron Farm in the Summer 2016 issue of Small Farms Quarterly.

 Four Winds Farm – Gardiner, NY